 Wow – Julie really held the container for us in a stable, solid, non-confrontational way.
 She held an impartiality that I appreciated.
 Here are some results we have experienced: 1) My partner and I are more likely to use non-confrontational language when things get heated 2) I am aware that I have serious issues regarding understanding my needs (before, I was oblivious to this) 3) My partner and I are more aware of where we go off-track regarding our sex life.

 Julie did so many things well.
 She was really good with boundaries and time (starting on time, ending on time).
 Really good listening and holding.
 Structured.
 It felt like she created a really safe space for us to explore what we needed to and gave us tools when needed.
 Coming out of coaching I now feel much better communication with my partner.
 We were pretty good but she had us get more precise with our language and listening skills.
 I feel much more confident at navigating challenges together.
 She also helped us to do some really important work around needs.
 For me, it helped me to get clear and precise around my needs and in relationship with my partner.

 We will have Virtual Classes every other Tuesday.
-All of the dates are to the right.
+All of the dates are listed below.